samiralam/rules-compendium/docs/phb/3-character-classes/druid.md

 #### Level 3: Star Map

-You’ve created a star chart as part of your heavenly studies.
+You've created a star chart as part of your heavenly studies.
 It is a Tiny object, and you can use it as a Spellcasting Focus for your Druid spells.
 You determine its form by rolling on the Star Map table or by choosing one.

 While holding the map, you have the [Guidance](/spells/2618971-guidance) and [Guiding Bolt](/spells/2619136-guiding-bolt) spells prepared, and you can cast *Guiding Bolt* without expending a spell slot.
 You can cast it in that way a number of times equal to your Wisdom modifier (minimum of once), and you regain all expended uses when you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).